PineappleCountertop/bwSearch/README.md

 * jq

 ## TODO
-* use only one between dmenu and zenity for the input of the domain and for the selection of one between multiple logins on the same domain
+<s>* use only one between dmenu and zenity for the input of the domain and for the selection of one between multiple logins on the same domain</s>
 * Clear the clipboard after some amount of time (a minute)